-- 3.2 This specification defines the Complex Care General Practitioner (CCGP) Service commissioned by Somerset CCG and in accordance with locality proposals as detailed in Schedule 5 Part A Documents Relied On. - 3.3 The service is commissioned from a lead GP practice in each locality to provide enhanced clinical support to residents and staff in specifically targeted nursing and residential care homes across the respective locality. - 3.4 The contracts for the service will be overseen by a nominated manager within the Somerset CCG. - 3.5 For the purposes of this Service, the term 'home' is used to mean either residential home or nursing home.
+- 3.2 This specification defines the Complex Care General Practitioner (CCGP) Service commissioned by Somerset CCG and in accordance with locality proposals as detailed in Appendix 1. - 3.3 The service is commissioned from a lead GP practice in each locality to provide enhanced clinical support to residents and staff in specifically targeted nursing and residential care homes across the respective locality. - 3.4 For the purposes of this Service, the term 'home' is used to mean either residential home or nursing home.
 The term 'resident' and 'patient' are used interchangeably and refer to the people whose care is assessed by the CCGP service.